-The Building was named in honour of Sir John Franklin and his wife Lady Jane Franklin, both of whom fostered scientific endeavour in Australia during their stay in Tasmania, 1837-1843.
+In the early 1990s the building was named the Franklin Building in honour of Sir John Franklin and his wife Lady Jane Franklin, both of whom fostered scientific endeavour in Australia during their residence in Tasmania from 1837-1843.

-The link with Tasmania is significant as the Franklin Building is adjacient to two of the Tasmanian flora sections in the Botanic Gardens.
+The link with Tasmania is significant as the Franklin Building is adjacent to two of the Tasmanian flora sections in the Botanic Gardens.

-There is a second, less significant but interesting link, in that the logo of the ABRS incorporates a stylized representation of a platypus which the staff had nick-named 'Franklin' many years earlier when the proposed damming of the Franklin River in Tasmania was a controversial conservation issue.
+There is a second, less significant but interesting link, in that the logo of the ABRS incorporated a stylised representation of a platypus which the staff had nicknamed "Franklin" in the early 1980s when the proposed damming of the Franklin River in Tasmania (also named for Sir John) was a controversial conservation issue.